Guide to Refinancing Investment Property Tax Implications Australia

 Capital gains tax (CGT) is a tax that the ATO levies on the profits made from the sale of an income-producing asset, such as your investment property.
 Your capital gain or loss is essentially the difference between the sale price and the property’s cost base.
 In other words, you pay CGT on the increase in value of your property during the time that you owned it.

-Some costs you incur when refinancing your loan aren’t tax deductible, but you can add them to your property’s cost base.
-These expenses are typically referred to as “capital” costs and include:
+Certain costs incurred during refinancing are not tax deductible; however, they can be added to your property’s cost base.
+These expenses, commonly referred to as “capital” costs, include:

-By adding expenses to the cost base of your property, you can effectively reduce the amount of capital gains tax you will need to pay when you sell it.
-Therefore, it is advisable to retain receipts for all of your capital expenditures and consult with your tax agent and accountant about this matter.
+By including these expenses in the cost base of your property, you can effectively mitigate the amount of capital gains tax payable upon its sale.
+Consequently, it is recommended that you retain receipts for all capital expenditures and seek professional advice from your tax agent or accountant regarding this matter.

 Key Takeaways

-Refinancing your investment property can offer many benefits, such as access to better interest rates, increased cash flow, and the ability to access equity for further investment.
-Additionally, investors may be able to claim deductions on the refinancing costs incurred.
+Refinancing an investment property can provide numerous advantages, such as access to more favorable interest rates, improved cash flow, and the opportunity to access equity for subsequent investments.
+Furthermore, investors may be eligible to claim deductions on certain refinancing expenses.

 DISCLAIMER: This information has been prepared without taking into account your objectives, financial situation, or needs.
 Because of this, you should, before acting on this information, consider its appropriateness, having regard to your objectives, financial situation, or needs.